donaldRwilliams/vICC/paper.md

 The methodology in the R package **vICC** was specifically designed to quantify variation in ICC(1) by allowing $\sigma^2_w$ to vary.
-This can be used to indentify groups that are more (or less) homogeneous, as well as which groups are adequately described by Equation \eqref{eq:1}.
+This can be used to identify groups that are more (or less) homogeneous, as well as which groups are adequately described by Equation \eqref{eq:1}.
 There is currently no software for this purpose.